CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 ###  Start with default configuration

 This method starts the SDK with the currently-active configuration, or the default configuration (depending on the parameter).
 If you specify the YES parameter, this overwrites the currently-active configuration with the default configuration (if two configurations are different.).
-If you pass the NO parameter, this behaves the same as [MAS start:];.
+If you pass the NO parameter, this behaves the same as `MAS.Start();`.
 If the SDK is already started, this method: stops the SDK, then restarts it with the custom JSON object.<br>
 **Recommended for**: Development environments where configurations change often.</br>

 ```